handlebargh/yatto/README.md

 The repository must be empty, meaning that nothing must be committed at creation (uncheck README, .gitignore and license files).

+2. Run yatto at least once to create the task storage directory.

-2. Enable remotes in the config
+3. Enable remotes in the config.

 ```toml
 [git.remote]
 enable = true
 ```

-3. Run yatto at least once to create the task storage directory.

-4. Add the remote and push the local repository
+4. Add the remote and push the local repository.

 ```bash
 cd ${HOME}/.yatto